 Next, slice each potato in half and place all the cut potatoes in a large bowl.

 Add about 8 full teaspoons of chimichurri to the potatoes and gently toss to coat well.
-Then add the arugula and the pulled brisket.
+Then add the water cress and the pulled brisket.
 Again, toss until everything is well dressed in the chimichurri.

 Once the salad is dressed, pour it into a family-sized serving platter and take it to the table so everyone can help themselves.